 Mary’s faith in Jesus was genuine and Jesus trusted her to follow through with his request.

 There are those in our world who believe women should not serve in any type of priestly ministry, nor be ordained.
-They use old antiquated and outdated lines from scripture to support their cause.
+They use old antiquated and outdated rhetoric to support their cause.
+You don’t have to travel far to experience this type of rejection.

 On this awesome feast day of St. Mary Magdalene, please take a moment to remember all the women who serve as priests, ministers and pastors.
 Let them know how special they are and if they have made a difference in your life!